 Porec Istria, Croatia Travel Guide

-Istria's culinary traditions stem from centuries of diverse rulers and cultural exchange.
-Venetian rule brought Italian techniques, while Central European influences from the Austro-Hungarian Empire added heartier dishes.
+Istria's culinary traditions stem from centuries of diverse rulers and the sharing of cultures.
+Venetian rule brought Italian techniques, while Of Central europe influences from the Austro-Hungarian Empire added heartier dishes.

 Olive oil is a central place in Istrian cooking, often called "liquid gold" for its quality.
 It forms the foundation of many dishes.